Indicating Your Gender on Your CV

 An employer’s preference for a man, a woman or a non-binary person often arises from the desire to increase diversity in the team.
 Research shows that diverse teams help organisations to perform better.

 Do you fall into the preferred group?
 Then, you could potentially include your gender in your CV, if your name does not immediately indicate that you are a man or woman.
 If you don't fall into the preferred group, however, it's best to leave out your gender.
+With our resume templates you have to option to include or leave out such personal information.

 Instead of indicating your gender on your CV (if not obvious), you could put a prefix (e.g. Miss, Mrs, or Mr) before your name, in your cover letter.
 This is a natural way to let employers know your gender without drawing too much attention to it.